andreyorst/fnl-http/README.md

 The `content` key is a Reader.
 It must be processed before accessing the next part.
-If it was not used before accessing the next part, it will be exhausted once the next part is fetched.
+If it is not used before accessing the next part, it will be exhausted once the next part is fetched.
-Thus all parts can't be obtained in advance without loosing data.
+Thus all parts can't be obtained in advance without losing data.

 Here's an example of working with multipart requests: